MicrosoftDocs/security/zero-trust/add-saas-apps.md

 Add apps in Azure Active Directory (Azure AD) so that you can monitor and configure access for applications in the cloud.
 Azure Active Directory has an application gallery which is a collection of SaaS apps that have been pre-integrated with Azure AD.
 You can also choose to add your own custom apps.

-After adding apps to Azure AD, you can configure how apps are accessed by including them in the scope of your multifactor authentication (MFA) and conditional access policies.
+After adding apps to Azure AD, you can configure how apps are accessed by including them in the scope of your Zero Trust identity and device access policies.

-If you already have Defender for Cloud Apps deployed, you can discover SaaS apps that your organization is using by using this tool.
+If you already have Defender for Cloud Apps deployed, you can discover SaaS apps that are being used in your organization.
+For more information, see [Discover and manage shadow IT in your network](/defender-cloud-apps/tutorial-shadow-it).

 ## Adding apps in Azure AD